AD0MZ/All-Band-Adjustable-Dipole/README.md

 #### Status:  Two protoypes contructed and tested.
   - Ready for constructive input and suggestions for improvment.
 (More weatherproof?
 Better / Simpler Stepper Control?
 Etc?)

-**Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process and a production process.
+**Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process as a production process.
+  - I spent a lot of time quantifying and tuning my printer to make accurate parts.
+The SCAD and STL files in this repostiory reflect
+    - pretty tight tolerances.
+(The parts from my Prusa Mk3S had a nice friction fit and assembled without modification.)
+    - (Parts printed on my friends Ender Pro wer a bit too bit and required a bit of sanding and filing.)
+    - If you use the STL's, print the first three layers of a few of the parts to see if things are too tight.

 #### Tools Used:
   - OpenSCAD.
 Wanted to learn it.
 Experienced TurboCad Deluxe user, but it lacks proper 3D tools.